 The region was initially considered prospective for nickel-copper and PGE (Platinum Group Elements) accumulations associated with ultramafic phases of the Mt Hay granulite (+1780 Ma), a highly metamorphosed Palaeoproterozoic mafic intrusive complex.
-This exploration strategy evolved into several years of uranium exploration, centred on the radiometrically anomalous Teapot Granite and the adjacent plains country, which was considered a potential target for buried paleo-channel uranium occurrences.
+This exploration strategy evolved into several years of uranium exploration centred on both the radiometrically anomalous Teapot Granite, which forms part of the west MacDonnell Ranges, and the adjacent plains country.
+The latter was considered a potential target for buried paleo-channel uranium occurrences.